Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - Well Women/Gyn: 15-18 percent

-- Women’s Health/ Primary care: 8-16 percent
+- Women’s Health/Primary care: 8-16 percent

 Step 3.
 Apply for Nurse Practitioner Licensure in Virginia as a Certified Nurse-Midwife

-- Proof of licensure as a registered nurse in Virginia or proof of multistate licensure
+- Proof of licensure as a registered nurse in Virginia or proof of multistate licensure privilege

-- A graduate degree in nursing
+- A graduate degree in nursing with specialization as a nurse-midwife

 - Submit evidence of current specialty certification (CNM certification)